albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 returns a new instance of the class. this function does not invoke the instance constructor.
 The constructor must be explicitly called (eg. class_inst.constructor(class_inst) ).

-.. js:function:: class.getattributes(membername)

-returns the attributes of the specified member. if the parameter member is null the function returns the class level attributes.

-.. js:function:: class.setattributes(membername,attr)

-sets the attribute of the specified member and returns the previous attribute value. if the parameter member is null the function sets the class level attributes.

 .. js:function:: class.rawin(key)

 returns true if the slot 'key' exists. the function has the same effect as the operator 'in' but does not employ delegation.